red/web-redlake/content/en/blog/careers/job-2.md

 ## About the Role

-Redlake uses the Red and Red/System languages for most of our work, but you're on the website because we have to have one of those too.
+Redlake uses the Red and Red/System languages for most of our work, but you're on the website and we need that too.
 This position requires knowledge of web development, currently Hugo and Vue, and the ability to work with APIs.
-You'll also need to manage servers or containers it runs on.
+You'll also help manage servers and containers.

-You'll work with a small team creating a self-hosted, cross-platform, cross-compiling toolchain.
-We're also building modern tools for developers.
+We're a small team creating a self-hosted, cross-platform, cross- compiling toolchain, and building modern tools for developers.
+Our mission is to fight software complexity.

 ### Requirements

-* 1+ years experience or 4-year degree in Computer Science or related field
+* 1+ years experience or 2-year degree in Computer Science or a related field
-* You love working on both new and defined projects and you get stuff done
+* Enjoy working on both new and defined projects, and you get stuff done
-* Ability to maintain and extend our web site, and work across our stack (just Red!)
+* Ability to maintain and extend our web site , and work across our stack (just Red!)
-* Additional experience using Git, JavaScript, and SQL databases a plus
+* Additional experience using Git, JavaScript, and server administration a plus
 * Experience with devops, where you have ownership and accountability
-* Great communication skills
+* Communication skills
 * Passion for improving the state of sofware development
-* Can-do attitude with a good sense of humor
+* Can-do attitude and a sense of humor

 ## About Us